 What It Takes to Maintain Our Devices and Infrastructure

 Working with real mobile devices can be challenging.
 The number of those to be maintained, upgraded and basically monitored – even we’ve built internal monitoring software for that – isn’t a small task.
 Some of those exotic devices need a lot of attention.
-Basically, in the Android context, this means that we have to find a way to get those devices recognized and seen by ADB (Android Debug Bridge) before it can be connected to our device farm.
+Basically, in the Android context, this means that we have to find a way to get those devices recognized and seen by ADB (Android Debug Bridge) before it can be connected to our mobile device farm.

 When having the basic connection working and servers communicating with the newly added devices we have to figure out the software side of things.
 The first thing to do is to enable Google Play (again, in Android) to work seamlessly.
 This provides a way for users to pull any apps, services and more from app markets on those devices for their test sessions.

 When we look at things from the hardware perspective the top challenge typically related to 24/7 execution and having these devices constantly available for test session is the challenge with the power.
 Charging and battery bring another dimension to our daily support and DevOps work.
-Quite many of those devices do not charge properly using regular USB connection but needs to be recharged using the proper chargers.
-This brings a minor down-time, but we’ve managed to find an ideal solution for that as well, and as we host numerous copies of devices, we are using rotation to get devices charged so that users don’t see any down-time.
+Quite many of those devices do not charge properly using a regular USB connection but needs to be recharged using the proper chargers.
+This brings a minor down-time, but we’ve managed to find an ideal solution for that as well, and as we host numerous copies of devices, we are using rotation to get devices charged so that users don’t see any downtime.
 Again, this is critical as we’re determined to provide the most robust user experience when it comes to access to our devices.

 Furthermore, it’s a good trick to dim screen displays as low as possible.
 It will save a lot of energy, keep the battery going much longer and the basic need of recharging isn’t that acute.
-With some of those devices it’s actually possible to darken the screen entirely and for this reason, those devices seem to run more consistently for longer periods of time.
+With some of those devices, it’s actually possible to darken the screen entirely and for this reason, those devices seem to run more consistently for longer periods of time.

 Power is very critical but so is the connectivity.
 All our devices on Bitbar Testing are WiFi connected so you can imagine what level of internet connection we need here.
 There are dozens of WiFi networks we use and our monitors are constantly scanning the service level, and how much we are getting out of network provider.
 Once the basic connection is working properly we also have to make sure that all devices get connected to Google Play and App Store, and some other app markets (if applicable).